 This publication includes the vast majority of key Rolex models, along with their relevant auction results.
 The timepieces featured have been carefully selected by Senior Horological Expert, Osvaldo Patrizzi.
 These wristwatches excel for a diverse range of reasons, including technical excellence, auction records, design and anecdotal history.
 A description of each watch is accompanied by its picture, reference and sales values (rights included).

 A comparative analysis of auction results, compiled through close collaboration with the Sotheby’s auction house, shows, by brand and timepiece, the evolution of prices over time, leading from the Eighties up to the present day.
-A system to calculate the currency exchange rate at the time of auction sales will also be included in this vital work of reference.
+A system to calculate the currency exchange rate at the time of auction sales is also included in this vital work of reference.

 Once, nutmeg was worth its weight in gold.
 For much of human history, the tiny Banda Islands in Indonesia were the only source of this esteemed spice.
 From the age of the Silk Roads through to the mid-19th century partial shift of production to the Caribbean, covering battles between the Honourable East India Company and the Dutch Verenigde Oostindische Compagnie, this book traces the story of nutmeg, revealing its extensive and often surprising influence over conflict, politics, social mores, and Western society.